MicrosoftDocs/dynamics365smb-docs/business-central/includes/inventory-availability-overview.md

 The difference between **Avail.
 Qty.
 Excluding Shipment Bin** and reserved quantity in warehouse is the quantity available for picking without impacting reserved stock.

-## Other details
+### Other details

 If items require item tracking, you can find the quantity in blocked lots or serial numbers as well, which reduces the pickable quantity, available quantity excluding the shipment bin, and the reserved quantity in warehouse.

-If you pick the same item for multiple source documents or lines, which is also the case when you pick serial numbers, information about picks for others lines also displays because it reduces the pickable quanity.
+If you pick the same item for multiple source documents or lines, which is also the case when you pick serial numbers, information about picks for others lines also displays because it reduces the pickable quantity.